ximplementation/ximplementation-spring/src/site/markdown/index.md

 You can get the source [Here](https://github.com/ximplementation/ximplementation-spring) in Github.

-The <i>ximplementation</i> is a framework that lets you write implementation freely based on Java annotations and makes your program support invocation routing, see [Here](https://github.com/ximplementation/ximplementation) for more.
+The <i>ximplementation</i> is an invocation routing framework based on Java annotations, see [Here](https://github.com/ximplementation/ximplementation) for more.